bbair/startup/notes.md

+> [!IMPORTANT]
-- All assignments must have at least 10 commits evenly spread out.
+> All assignments must have at least 10 commits evenly spread out.
 Otherwise, you have to justify why before it is accepted.